Nikkei Progressives to Discuss Protest in Texas

 Future events:

 Thursday, May 16: Fourth annual Bridging Communities Iftar at Nishi Hongwanji Buddhist Temple at 6 p.m.
 RSVP required.
-Individual tickets sold out but community sponsorships available for $100 (two tickets included).
 Register at www.eventbrite.com.

 Saturday, May 18: Nikkei for Civil Rights & Redress 341FSN program: “From Breaking Silence to Winning Redress” at 2 p.m.